praekelt/feersum-nlu-api-wrappers/README.rst

 Overview
 ********
 FeersumNLU & FeersumVision provide machine comprehension for natural chat-like interactions with your users.
-FeersumNLU is designed to be flexible enough to work with any language, even in markets where large bodies of labelled data do not exist yet.
+The components are designed to be flexible enough to work with any language, even in markets where large bodies of labelled data do not exist yet.